 Over the years, their relationship develops.
 Max’s obesity worsens, as does his lust for chocolate hotdogs.
 They share the trials and tribulations of their life with honesty and eventually decide to meet, but an oddball friendship isn’t really what the film is about.

 The duo’s contemplation on life, complemented by the wit of the script, and general confusion the characters have for life, make for a unique viewing experience.
-It’s darkly amusing, too, so have your hankies ready for the ending, but its charming nature will bowl you over… or not.
-Whatever.
-Like we care.
+It’s darkly amusing, too, so have your hankies ready for the ending, but its charming nature will bowl you over.

 Penguin Cafe Orchestra